pacoispaco/coral/README.md

 # Readme for twitchspot-taxonomy

-Taxonomy system for Twitchspot.
-Serves information on biological taxonomies and species names.

-This is part of a personal project that has been going on, with very variable commitment (!), for around 20 years.
-The purpose of the project has been to experiment with both different programming languages and technologies for manipulating and serving information on biological taxonomies and names, as well as different solutions for creating checklists and reporting observations.
+Twitchspot is the name of my personal project for experimenting with different programming languages and technologies for manipulating and serving information on biological taxonomies and names, as well as different solutions for creating checklists and reporting observations.
+This has been an ongoing project, with very varying commitment for around 20 years.

-Twitchspot is the general name of this personal project.
-This project is a simpler approach on managing world lists of bird names and providing a simple read only HTTP API for accessing this information.
+Twitchspot-taxonomy is an HTTP API that serves information on biological taxonomies and species names.
+It also comprises a few command line tools for importing taxonomical data to the system from different sources.

 Copyright (C) 1998-2017 Paul Cohen.
 This software is licensed under the GNU Affero General Public License version 3.